 Replace the definition of “Contract Price” in Section 2.7 with the following:

-2.7 “Contract Price” shall, unless otherwise provided in the relevant Transaction Confirmation or the oral or agreement of the parties, as applicable, mean the price for Gas to be delivered in a purchase and sale transaction expressed in U.S. Dollars per MMBtu.
+2.7 “Contract Price” shall, unless otherwise provided in the relevant Transaction Confirmation or the oral or electronic agreement of the parties, as applicable, mean the price for Gas to be delivered in a purchase and sale transaction expressed in U.S. Dollars per MMBtu.

 2.27 “Non-Confirming Party” shall mean the party other than the Confirming Party.